deepinsight/insightface/challenges/cvpr23-fas-wild/README.md

 #### Spoofing Images

-1) Training Subset, categorization information in given:
+1) Training Subset, live/spoof annotation and categorization information are given:

 <div align="left">
 <img src="https://raw.githubusercontent.com/nttstar/insightface-resources/master/images/faswild_train_dataset.png" width="1024"/>
 </div>

-2) Dev Subset:
+2) Dev Subset, plus the live/spoof label which is used by the contestants to select the best model.

-3) Test Subset:
+3) Test Subset, only images are available:

 #### Live Images: